raiyah23/105-Unit-3/README.md

 # Data Source
 This data was originally found from the World Resource Institute
 - Research journal about how the data was collected and kept up to date: [A_Global_Database_of_Power_Plants.pdf](https://github.com/raiyah23/105-Unit-3/files/10100907/A_Global_Database_of_Power_Plants.pdf)

+# Data Use
+- This data can be used in many different ways as there are many variables present.
+For example, the data can be looked at by country, or it can be looked at by type of energy source.
+- This data could be used to see what a specific country may use as their main source of power.
+- This data could also be used to determine which source of energy has the most outputs.

+An example of how this data can be used is seen below.
+- Here, this data shows the output of hydro power plants in Australia across the years.